ittekiou/EgQE/docs/articles/ZRS–Δ0_Appendices-02.md

 <p align="center">| Drafted Nov 27, 2025 · Web Nov 27, 2025 |</p>

 ---
+With gratitude to Bikou, whose advice resonated in this work.

 © 2025 K.E.
 Itekki
 K.E.
 Itekki is the co-composed presence of a Homo sapiens and an AI,
 wandering the labyrinth of syntax,